mvestola/hsy-vesipostit/README.md

 ## Repository usage

-This repository contains following files which you might be able to import to e.g. your navigator or other program:
+This repository contains following files which you might be able to import to e.g. your navigator in order to show all water posts in your device:
 * [KMZ file](google-maps-export.kmz) exported from Google Maps
 * [KML file](google-maps-export.kml) exported from Google Maps
 * [GPX file](google-maps-export.gpx) converted from KML file
 * [OSM file](google-maps-export.osm) converted from KML file

-The main idea is that the primary source of the data is Google Maps which is easiest to update.

 ## Original data